 Every page of your website — especially your home page — should describe what you do and what areas you serve.
 Visitors quickly leave web pages that are confusing or don't look useful.
 These details should stay above the fold, such as on a headline banner.
 Include verbiage that shows you understand the pain points your clients face, and how your expertise and experience solve those problems, rather than writing lengthy paragraphs detailing your career history.
 When visitors are able to easily visualize themselves in your messaging, you are more likely to convert them into paying clients.

 Solo home inspectors sometimes try and make their business seem more corporate than it really is, in the hopes that they'll fool customers into thinking their a larger company.
 Don't do this.
 When was the last time you had a great customer experience with a giant corporation?

 Home inspection work naturally creates a face-to-face relationship, you want to start building that relationship early on.
-Be the face of your company with high quality images or even a welcome video in our website.
+Be the face of your company with high-quality images or even a welcome video on our website.

 Featuring yourself increases trust, demonstrates authenticity, and makes you more recognizable.
 It's also a great strategy for building your personal identity in an industry that thrives on referrals and contacts.

 Busy sites look cluttered and unorganized, especially on a mobile device.
 This results in that negative judgment we mentioned earlier, and that's bad for business.
 Cluttered sites are also often slow to load, which is a turn-off for both SEO and real people.
 Your site should load in less than one second.
 So opt for a clean site that loads quickly.

 Also, be sure that the content itself is clean-looking and skimmable.
 Keep paragraphs short (about fifty words or less), use bullet points and lists, include attention-getting statistics, and break up sections of text with images and call-to-action buttons.